NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/SPRINT 3 - DOCKERIZING AND LOAD BALANCING/README.md

 ``` bash
 sudo systemctl status docker
 ```
-Or start by this command:
+Or start the `Docker` by this command:

 ``` bash
 sudo systemctl start docker